UML Unified Modeling Language

 1. Communication.
 Models provide a common, simple, graphical representation that allows developers, architects, and stakeholders to discuss the workings of the software.
 When everyone reads the same diagram, the team converges on the same understanding.

 2. Early Problem Detection.
-Bugs found during design cost a fraction of bugs found during testing or maintenance.
-Studies have shown that the cost to fix a defect grows roughly 100x from the requirements phase to the maintenance phase.
+Fixing bugs found during design costs a fraction of fixing bugs found during testing or maintenance.
+Studies have suggested that the cost to fix a defect grows substantially from the requirements phase to the maintenance phase — common estimates range from 10× to 100× depending on the project and phase (Boehm, Software Engineering Economics, 1981; McConnell, Code Complete, 2nd ed., 2004).
+The empirical strength of the 100× claim is debated (see Bossavit, The Leprechauns of Software Engineering, 2015), but the qualitative principle — earlier defects are cheaper to fix — is widely accepted.
 Modeling and analysis shifts the discovery of problems earlier in the lifecycle, where they are cheaper to fix.

 What Is a Model?